Road-Train/space-station-14/README.md

 </div>

-AFTERLIGHT is an open source project aimed at creating unique mechanics, and adult-oriented roleplay in the game Space Station 14,

-a game about survival on a space station where there are constant confrontations between the crew and antagonists created to prevent the crew from achieving their goals.
+AFTERLIGHT is an open source project aimed at creating unique mechanics, inspiring imaginative atmospheres, and adult-oriented roleplay in the game Space Station 14, a game about survival on a space station where there are constant confrontations between the crew and antagonists created to prevent the crew from achieving their goals.

 ## Space-Station 14 Documentation/Wiki